rla/alternative-router/README.md

 ## Path terms

-Normal path terms correspond directly to URL paths with implicit root (`/`) symbol.
+Normal path terms correspond directly to URL paths with the implicit root (`/`) symbol.
 For example, `path/to/something` corresponds to URL `http://example.com/path/to/something`.
 To match the root itself, `/` alone must be used.
-To match an URL path with a slash in the end, an empty atom has to be used in the end of the path term.
+To match an URL path with a slash in the end, an empty atom has to be used at the end of the path term.
 For example, to match URL `http://example.com/path/to/something/`, a path term `path/to/something/''` must be used.

 Why not "prettier" path terms?
 It is possible by overloading `/` as prefix and postfix operator.
 Then terms like `/something` and `/something/to/` can be used.
-However, defining single-symbol operators that are likely to clash with other modules, has been intentionally avoided.
+However, defining single-symbol operators that are likely to clash with other modules has been intentionally avoided.
 In practical usage, most paths are likely to be normal paths anyway.
 If you do not agree with this then open an issue on the tracker.